vtopt/DelaunaySparse/USAGE.md

  * `DGETRS`,
  * `DORMQR`.

-The SLATEC subroutine
+The BQPD driver
- * `DWNNLS` is also directly referenced.
+ * `BQPD` is also directly referenced.

-`DWNNLS` and all its SLATEC dependencies have been slightly edited to comply with the Fortran 2008 standard, with all print statements and references to stderr being commented out.
-For a reference to `DWNNLS`, see ACM TOMS Algorithm 587 (Hanson and Haskell).
+`BQPD` and all its dependencies have been flattened into a single file `bqpd.f`.
+For a reference to `BQPD`, see
+   Annals of Operations Research, 46 : 307--334 (1993).
 The module `REAL_PRECISION` from HOMPACK90 (ACM TOMS Algorithm 777) is used for the real data type.
-The `REAL_PRECISION` module, `DELAUNAYSPARSES`, and `DWNNLS` and its dependencies comply with the Fortran 2008 standard.
+The `REAL_PRECISION` module, `DELAUNAYSPARSEP`, and `BQPD` and its dependencies comply with the Fortran 2008 standard.

 ## DELAUNAYSPARSEP